logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 If you want to remove one of the filters you've created, click on the **X** next to its name.

 ![Delete filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/archive-and-restore/delete-filter.png)

+###### Apply Power search

+Power search has an additional fee.
+You'll be able to review and approve the additional cost before restoring your data.
+{:.info-box.note}

+Power search lets you apply text search directly on your archived data.
+This process allows you to focus on restoring what's critical to you, while dramatically speeding up your restore time.

+To start using Power search, you'll need to apply the following permissions

+Use “, AND, OR, () operators.
+You can’t use nested brackets (()).
+(“blue sky” OR clouds) AND rain OR “thunder storms”

+##### Restore your data

 Click on **Restore** to begin the restoring process.
 It might take a while to restore your archived data, according to the number of logs and size.
 For example, an hour's worth of data might take a few minutes, while a day's worth of data could take up to a few hours.